Kansattica/mastodial/README.md

 # Mastodial

 ## Notice
-You're welcome to keep using Mastodial if you like, but know that I'll be focusing most of my effort on its successor,<https://github.com/Kansattica/msync> from now on.
+You're welcome to keep using Mastodial if you like, but know that I'll be focusing most of my effort on its successor,<https://github.com/Kansattica/msync> from now on. msync can queue up and send posts, boosts, and favourites, and is (if you ask me) a lot easier to use.

 ## Usage